 In the best of situations, family members coming home for the holidays may be able to see things that a parent, or a caregiver child, immersed in a situation every day, has simply absorbed as part of the day to day progression of caregiving.

 I will never forget the Thanksgiving in 2007 where I realized that the pleasant phone conversations I had with my mother were filled with fiction – she had the early stages of dementia but also had a Master’s degree in history and was extremely articulate – so she could fill a conversation with chatter and information that she simply, innocently made up when she could not remember reality.
-When we were all together I realized that she was spinning yarns about things that simply did not happen.
+When we were all together in person, I realized that she was spinning yarns about things that simply did not happen.
 I also realized that my father, in caregiving for my mother, had let his own health go to the point where he had a medical condition that was extremely serious.
 I didn’t live far away, but with a full life of work and childrearing, I thought my regular phone conversations were enough to “check in” on Mom and Dad.
-At that point we realized help was needed, and we began to collectively make a plan for increasing our involvement.
-(Before that plan even was put into place, my dad’s condition got worse and then, before I knew it, they were living with me, and my brothers and I began our caregiving roles for both Mom and Dad.)
+That Thanksgiving, my brothers and I realized help was needed, and we began collectively to make a plan to work with Mom and Dad to increase our involvement.
+(Before that plan even was put into place, my dad’s condition got suddenly worse and then, before I knew it, they were living with me, and my brothers and I jumped right in to our caregiving roles for both Mom and Dad.)

 In the worst of situations, family coming in for the holidays may inappropriately confront a caregiver without knowing all the facts or without awareness of the intense amount of effort that daily caregiving involves.
 Or, family members who have had a history of conflict may choose this situation to pull out the baggage and start the same old family fights again, only with a new excuse: the care of mom or dad.
 Finally, in the worst of situations a family member from the outside may discover something very wrong with the caregiving situation, such as financial or physical abuse, or neglect.